AliAhmed-004/30-Days-of-Python/README.md

 Dictionaries might be a little confusing when there are multiple datatypes, like if the value is a list or another dictionary.
 Very useful tutorial.

 ## Day 9
-This was challenging, especially part 3 of level 3
+This was challenging, especially part 3 of level 3.

+## Day 10
+Loops are useful, especially for analyzing data.
+Last part was tough.